NUHW report triggers scathing audit of California nursing homes

 May 3rd, 2018

-An audit reported that stemmed from NUHW’s research into California’s largest nursing home operator blames lax state oversight for continued “substandard quality of care” in nursing homes across the state.
+An audit report that stemmed from NUHW’s research into California’s largest nursing home operator blames lax state oversight for continued “substandard quality of care” in nursing homes across the state.

 California State Auditor Elaine Howle found that the California Department of Public Health has failed to perform necessary inspections or issue timely citations for substandard care.
 She also criticized the department for failing to use consistent and transparent parameters in licensing homes.